fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I would like to do this using LiquidCrystalIO which I have so far used only for 1602 displays.

 For previous work with a 20 by 4 LCD I have used a different library.

+I have now installed the code from TaskMgrI2C20x4.

+This runs with long messages disabled and is very tight on memory.

+I wonder if I could move some work to a separate unit?